darcamo/pyphysim/docs/speedup.rst

   http://code.google.com/p/numexpr/
 - You could try Numba
   http://jakevdp.github.com/blog/2012/08/24/numba-vs-cython/
-- Use smart numpy broadcast tricks to avoid loops
-  This is fast, but uses more memory.
-See :meth:`.Modulator.demodulate`
+- Use smart numpy broadcast tricks to avoid loops This is fast, but uses more memory.
+See the source code of the :meth:`.Modulator.demodulate` method.

 Profiling the Code